A new way to celebrate “Treat Yourself Day”

-September is Self-Care Awareness month, and my Instagram feed is filling up with beautiful ideas for self-care.
+This September is Self-Care Awareness month and my Instagram feed is filling up with beautiful ideas for self-care.

-I want to do it all, but at the same time, I want to remember that the day after I make jam, maybe I should also take a jar over to a new mama, offer to make her kiddos toast, then put them down for a nap so she can get out of the house.
+I want to do it all, but at the same time I want to remember that the day after I make jam, maybe I should take a jar over to a new mama, offer to make the kiddos toast and put them down for a nap so she can get out of the house.

 I think the keys to holistically practicing self-care are: